Non-Adversarial Imitation Learning Provably Free of Compounding Errors: The Value Flow Mechanism: Abstract

 \section{Abstract}

-Adversarial imitation learning (AIL) achieves high-quality imitation by mitigating compounding errors in behavioral cloning (BC), but often exhibits training instability due to adversarial optimization.
-To avoid this issue, a class of non-adversarial Q-based imitation learning (IL) methods, represented by IQ-Learn, has emerged and is widely believed to outperform BC by leveraging online environment interactions.
-However, this paper revisits IQ-Learn and demonstrates that it provably reduces to BC and suffers from an imitation gap lower bound with quadratic dependence on horizon, therefore still suffering from compounding errors.
-Theoretical analysis reveals that, despite using online interactions, IQ-Learn uniformly suppresses the Q-values for all actions on states uncovered by demonstrations, thereby failing to generalize.
-To address this limitation, we introduce a primal-dual framework for distribution matching, yielding a new Q-based IL method, Dual Q-DM.
-The key mechanism in Dual Q-DM is incorporating Bellman constraints to propagate high Q-values from visited states to unvisited ones, thereby achieving generalization beyond demonstrations.
-We prove that Dual Q-DM is equivalent to AIL and can recover expert actions beyond demonstrations, thereby mitigating compounding errors.
+Adversarial imitation learning (AIL) achieves high-quality imitation by mitigating compounding errors inherent to behavioral cloning (BC), yet its adversarial optimization frequently leads to training instability.
+A class of non-adversarial Q-based imitation learning (IL) methods, exemplified by IQ-Learn, has emerged to address this instability and is widely believed to outperform BC by leveraging online environment interactions.
+In this paper, we revisit IQ-Learn and prove that it in fact reduces to BC: it admits an imitation gap lower bound with quadratic dependence on the horizon and therefore remains susceptible to compounding errors.
+Our theoretical analysis reveals why online interactions fail to help: IQ-Learn uniformly suppresses Q-values for all actions at states not covered by demonstrations, preventing generalization beyond demonstrations.
+To address this fundamental limitation, we introduce Dual Q-DM, a new Q-based IL method built on Bellman constraints.
+Crucially, Bellman constraints drive value flow: Q-values propagate from demonstrated to unvisited states through environment dynamics, enabling generalization beyond demonstrations.
+We prove that Dual Q-DM is equivalent to AIL and can recover expert actions at unvisited states, thereby mitigating compounding errors.
 To the best of our knowledge, Dual Q-DM is the first non-adversarial IL method that is theoretically guaranteed to eliminate compounding errors.
-Experimental results further corroborate our theoretical results.
+Experimental results further corroborate our theoretical findings.